abstrakraft/rug/README.markdown

 - 'update' attempts to apply changes made to the rug branches to the current remote branch.
 The bookmark and bookmark_index branches are used to determine the original remote branch that changes were made against in the event of remote branches that are not descendants of previous versions of themselves.
 - 'add' "stages" changes made to repositories in something conceptually resembling an index.
 Changes to the name of a revision (sha or branch name) are recorded in the (uncommitted) manifest, and changes to the identity of the revision are recorded in the rug_index branch.
 - 'commit' records all changes that have been added.
 This involves committing the manifest, and if {rug,bookmark}_index exist, setting {rug,bookmark} to {rug,bookmark}_index and deleting {rug,bookmark}_index.
-- 'publish' pushes all committed changes.
+- 'push' pushes all committed changes.
 This involves pushing the manifest, as well as all repos whose revisions have changed name or identity.
 All repos are tested for push-ability before any are actually pushed to avoid inconsistent state.

 ## Philosophy ##
 Obviously, given the original name (gitri), rug is meant to mimic git in some sense.
 However, there are fundamental differences between managing "projects" and "repositories."